spluta/ness_stretch/README.md

 11025-22050 : 256.

 The NessStretch is a refinement of [Paul Nasca](http://www.paulnasca.com/)'s excellent [PaulStretch](http://hypermammut.sourceforge.net/paulstretch/) algorithm.
 PaulStretch uses a single frame size throughout the entire frequency range.
 The NessStretch's layered analysis bands are a better match for human frequency perception, and do a better job of resolving shorter, noisier high-frequency sounds (sibilance, snares, etc.).

-SuperCollider and python versions of the NessStretch can be found at [https://github.com/spluta/TimeStretch](https://github.com/spluta/TimeStretch).